Musée de l'Homme: Earlier Collections

 The Musée de l'Homme has inherited items from historical collections created as early as the 16th century, from cabinets of curiosities, and the Royal Cabinet.
 These collections were enriched during the 19th century, and are still added to today.
 The aim is to gather in one site everything which defines the human being: in terms of evolution (prehistory), of unity and diversity (anthropology), and of cultural and social expression (ethnology).

 The majority of the "ethnographic exhibition" from the Musée de l'Armée of the Invalides, as it was then called, is composed of dummies representing people from French colonies, along with weapons and equipment.
 This material was transferred to the museum in 1910 and 1917.
 Photos of the Moroccan population, taken by Clérambault, were also displayed there.

 As the Musée d’Ethnographie du Trocadéro (Trocadéro Museum of Ethnography) (1882–1928)

 The Musée de l'Homme is the direct descendant of the Musée d'Ethnographie du Trocadéro, which was founded in the Trocadéro Palace in 1828.

 Transformation into the Musée de l'Homme (1928–36)

 In 1928, Paul Rivet became the new director of the Musée d’Ethnographie du Trocadéro.
 He oversaw a major modernization and reorganization project, and had the museum linked to the Muséum National d'Histoire Naturelle.
+André Schaeffner founded the museum's department of ethnomusicology in 1929; remaining its director until his retirement in 1965.

 In 1935, the Trocadéro Palace was demolished and replaced by the Palais de Chaillot, built for the 1937 World's Fair.
 The museum reopened in the Palais as the Musée de l'Homme.